Albert Gallo

-Albert "Kid Blast" Gallo, Jr. (born June 6, 1930) is a New York mobster of the Genovese crime family.
+Albert "Kid Blast" Gallo, Jr. (born June 6, 1930) is an American mobster of the Genovese crime family.

 Biography

 Albert Gallo was born on June 6, 1930, in Red Hook, Brooklyn.
 His parents were Albert (Umberto) and Mary Gallo (née Nunziata).
 His two older brothers were Lawrence "Larry" Gallo and Joe "Crazy Joey" Gallo.

 A bootlegger during Prohibition, Albert Sr. did not discourage his three sons from becoming criminals.
-Albert Gallo joined his brothers Larry and Joey in a gang that controlled President street South Brooklyn.
+Albert Gallo joined his brothers Larry and Joey in a gang that controlled President Street in South Brooklyn.

 At one point, Albert Gallo lived in the Greenwood section of Brooklyn.
 In the late 1970s, Gallo told the media that he owned a furniture company.
 It is unknown if Gallo is married or has a family.

 Profaci crime family

 The three Gallo brothers became affiliated with capo Harry Fontana's crew in the Profaci crime family, then headed by boss Joseph Profaci.

 In 1957, Profaci allegedly asked Joe Gallo and his crew to murder Albert Anastasia, the boss of the Gambino crime family.
 On October 25, 1957, Anastasia was murdered by two disguised men in the barber shop of a Manhattan hotel.
 It is unknown if Albert Gallo participated in the Anastasia killing.
 Some say it was Colombo mobster Carmine Persico, who participated in the shooting of Anastasia.

 Eventually, Larry and Joey both became inducted members of the Profaci family.
 However, Albert never achieved this status in the family.
 Although Joey was the most explosive and strong-willed of the brothers, Larry was the organized thoughtful one who actually ran the crew.
 Younger brother Albert tended to stay in the background.

 By the end of the 1950s, the Gallo brothers had become very dissatisfied with Profaci's leadership.
 Profaci was maintaining a lavish lifestyle by severely taxing everyone else in his crime family.
 In 1959, Profaci ordered the Gallos to murder fellow crew member Frank Abbatemarco, who ran lucrative bookmaking and loan sharking operations.
 Abbatemarco owed Profaci $50,000 in unpaid tribute and refused to pay it out of protest.
 On November 4, 1959, Abbatemarco was shot inside a tavern in the Carroll Gardens section of Brooklyn.
 Some accounts state that Albert, his brothers and Joseph "Joe Jelly" Gioelli killed Abbatemarco.
 Other reports say that Joey Gallo refused the assignment on behalf of the crew.
 After Abbatemarco's murder, Profaci took his rackets, leaving nothing for the Gallo crew.